Dimers and Circle patterns: Abstract

 \section{Abstract}

 We establish a correspondence between the dimer model on a bipartite graph and a circle pattern with the combinatorics of that graph, which holds for graphs that are either planar or embedded on the torus.
-The set of positive face weights on the graph gives a set of \emph{global coordinates} on the space of circle patterns with embedded dual.
-Under this correspondence, which extends the previously known isoradial case, the urban renewal (local move for dimer models) is equivalent to the Miquel move (local move for circle patterns).
-As a consequence the Miquel dynamics on circle patterns is governed by the octahedron recurrence.
+The set of positive face weights on the graph gives a set of global coordinates on the space of circle patterns with embedded dual.
+Under this correspondence, which extends the previously known isoradial case, the urban renewal (the local move for dimer models) is equivalent to the Miquel move (the local move for circle patterns).
+As a consequence, we show that \emph{Miquel dynamics} on circle patterns is a discrete integrable system governed by the octahedron recurrence.
 As special cases of these circle pattern embeddings, we recover harmonic embeddings for resistor networks and s-embeddings for the Ising model.